Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: W[1]-hardness of Max-SRTI for the Parameter Tree-cut Width

-Thus, for each $i\neq j$, the incidence vertex $c_{ij}$ matches to an edge gadget corresponding to an edge adjacent to $x_i$, and the vertex $c_{ji}$ matches to an edge gadget corresponding to an edge adjacent to $x_j$, and these edge gadgets are the same, implying that $G$ contains the edge~$\{x_i, x_j\}$.
+\begin{claimproof} By \Cref{lmnoe}, we know that each $c_i$ is matched to a vertex gadget, each incidence vertex is matched to an edge gadget whose endpoint corresponds to the vertex selected by the vertex selection gadget, and the incidence vertices $c_{ij}$ and $c_{ji}$ are matched to the same edge gadget.
+Let $x_i $ be the vertex selected by $c_i$.
+Thus, for each $i\neq j$, the incidence vertex $c_{ij}$ matches to an edge gadget corresponding to an edge adjacent to $x_i$, and the vertex~$c_{ji}$ matches to an edge gadget corresponding to an edge adjacent to $x_j$, and these edge gadgets are the same, implying that $G$ contains the edge~$\{x_i, x_j\}$.
 Thus, $\{x_1, \dots, x_k\}$ forms a clique. \end{claimproof}

-It remains to show that the graph has bounded tree-cut width.
+Having shown the correctness of the reduction, it remains to show that the graph has bounded tree-cut width.
 So consider the following tree-cut decomposition: Let $T$ be a star containing a leaf for each gadget.
 The bag corresponding to the center consists of $\{c_1, \dots, c_k\}\cup\{c_{ij}: i\neq j\}$.
 Replace all leaves by the tree-cut decompositions of the gadgets.
 The center shall be the root of this tree-cut decomposition.

 We claim that the resulting tree-cut decomposition has width at most $k':=\max\{k^2, 10\}$.
 Obviously each bag contains at most $k'$ vertices.
 For the center, the torso size is $k^2$.
 For each other node, it is at most 10 (the maximum tree-cut width of a gadget), as the component containing the center gets contracted or suppressed.
 The adhesion of the center is 0, and for all other nodes, the adhesion is bounded by $10$.
 Thus, we have $\tcw (H) \le k'$. \end{proof}